Body Basics: Exploring Anatomy

 Registration and Program Costs

 Registration fee of $225 is required.
 Registration fee includes lunch, transportation (tours) and a T-Shirt.
+Register by June 1st as space is limited.
+If you do not know your username and password click on Account Activation/Password Retrieval on the Login Page.

 The following documents also need to be completed and submitted to complete your registration.
 Body Basics Summer Institute Enrollment Form, Maryville University Pre-College Programs Permission Form & Pre-College Program Health Form.